beancount/fava/fava/docs/features.md

 ## Up-to-date indicators

 Fava offers colored indicators that can help you keep your accounts up-to-date.
-They are shown everywhere by default, but only enabled for accounts that have the metadata `fava-uptodate-indication: "True"` set on their Open directive.
+They are shown next to accounts that have the metadata `fava-uptodate-indication: "True"` set on their Open directive.
 The colors have the following meaning:

 - green: The last entry for this account is a balance check that passed.
 - red: The last entry is a balance check that failed.
 - yellow: The last entry is not a balance check.

-- gray: The account has not been updated in a while, as set by the `uptodate-indicator-grey-lookback-days` configuration variable.
+In addition, a grey dot will be shown if the account has not been updated in a while, as configured by the `uptodate-indicator-grey-lookback-days` option.

 ## Displaying only relevant accounts

-To help display only the most relevant subset of accounts when managing a large number or a deep hierarchy of accounts, Fava offers several configuration variables listed below.
-The first three are self-explanatory:
+To help display only the most relevant subset of accounts when managing a large number or a deep hierarchy of accounts, Fava offers the following options:

 - `show-closed-accounts`
 - `show-accounts-with-zero-balance`
 - `show-accounts-with-zero-transactions`

-- `collapse-accounts` takes a list of accounts that are collapsed in the initial tree view
+Additionally, accounts that have the metadata `fava-collapse-account` set to `"True"` on their Open directive will be collapsed in the account trees.

 ## Opening an external editor